YosefLab/compassR/README.md

     )
 ```

-And just like that, we can reproduce the plot from the paper linked above.
-Voila!
+And now, with a little `ggplot2`, we can reproduce the plot from the paper linked above ...

 ```R
 ggplot(